Updated on 14th December, 2022 by Martin Astley

-The first steps to fixing a leaking pipe, is to find your stopcock and switch off your water supply, or turn off the water valve to the problematic pipe.
+The first step to fixing a leaking pipe is to find your stopcock and switch off your water supply, or turn off the water valve to the problematic pipe.
 You might need a flat-head screwdriver to turn the water valve.

 Turn on any taps leading from the pipe

 You want to completely drain all the water from the pipe so you don’t end up with gallons on the floor.
 When the water stops flowing from the pipe, you know it has been completely drained.
 Then dry off the leaking pipe with a towel so it is completely dry.
 Leave this towel on the floor underneath the leaking pipe so you can catch any residual water that has not been expelled.